-A plain talking, no frills human experience coach who has made his home in Kent.
+A plain talking, no frills mentor, who has made his home in Kent.
 He has transformed the lives of people from all walks of life from Executives thwarted by stress and a lack of fulfilment to young boys bullied at school.
 His guidance and coaching is bold and honest to ensure that his clients identify and take ownership of their challenges so that they may be faced head-on.

 Simon went on to practice seven martial arts to black belt level with National, World and Olympic medalists and in turn became a coach in all seven disciplines.
 (Tai Chi, Ba Gua, Judo, Kick Boxing, Karate, Kung Fu and Jujitsu) Simons interest in martial arts was not limited to these seven, he also practised Escrima, self-defence, Sombo, Silat, boxing and Muay Thai.

-He was soon able to tackle challenges like ultra-marathons, and at the age of 42 he completed “The Wolf” a 45 mile ultra marathon in the Caingorm mountains in the Scottish Highlands; he arrived third out of 250 participants.
+He was soon able to tackle challenges like ultra-marathons, and at the age of 42 he completed “The Wolf” several times, a 45 mile ultra marathon in the Caingorm mountains in the Scottish Highlands; he arrived third out of 250 participants.